 Middle Rounds: Chain 1.
 Single crochet every stitch.
 Slip stitch to join.

 Work the same number of rounds as you did for the increase rounds.
-If you worked 5 increase rounds, work 5 even rounds, and so on.
+If you worked five increase rounds, work five even rounds, and so on.

-Section 3: Decrease the Stitches in Each Round
+Section Three: Decrease the Stitches in Each Round

-Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet 2 stitches together.
+Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet two stitches together.

-Decrease Round 1 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet, single crochet 2 together.
+- Decrease round one (for a ball with five rounds): Chain one. *Single crochet, single crochet, single crochet, single crochet two together.
 Repeat from *.
 Join with a slip stitch.

-Decrease Round 2 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet 2 together.
+- Decrease round two (for a ball with five rounds): Chain one. *Single crochet, single crochet, single crochet two together.
 Repeat from *.
 Join with a slip stitch.